Over the past several decades, dietary fat has often had an undeserved “unhealthy” reputation.

 In saturated fat, the carbon atoms are entirely “saturated” (surrounded) by hydrogen atoms, and the fat molecule contains no double bonds.

-For this reason, saturated fatty acids are very stable, they rarely react with other molecules, and they are very resistant to oxidation (4).
+For this reason, they are very resistant to oxidation (10).

 The following diagram shows the molecular structure of saturated fat;

-In contrast, monounsaturated fatty acids contain one (mono) carbon-carbon double bond and are not fully saturated with hydrogen.
-This double bond can be broken, which makes monounsaturated fat more prone to oxidation than saturated fat (10).
+In contrast, monounsaturated fatty acids contain one (mono) carbon-carbon double bond and they are not fully saturated with hydrogen.
+This double bond can be broken, which makes monounsaturated fat slightly more prone to oxidation than saturated fat (11).

 Here is the structure of a monounsaturated fatty acid;